Abhiilaasha/Portfoliio/README.md

 <h2> Description  </h2>

 <p>This repository contains the code for my portfolio website, designed to present my professional profile and projects.
-It's a single-page application built with React.js and styled-components, providing a responsive and elegant layout.</p>
+It's a single-page application built with React.js and styled-components, providing a responsive and elegants layout.</p>